Signs and Symptoms of Dextromethorphan Abuse

 - Silence, withdrawn periods

-Estimates of the number of teens abusing DXM vary from one in ten to one in twenty.
-While some sources state that DXM is not addictive, those who have abused the drug have reported that they have cravings for the drug, one of the symptoms of addiction.
+Estimates of the number of teens abusing DXM vary from 1 in 10 to 1 in 20.
+While some sources state that DXM is not addictive, those who have abused the drug have reported that they have cravings for the drug, a definite symptom of addiction.

 When a person learns to rely on DXM to escape from his problems, he may need help to leave this lifestyle behind.
 That help is available at Narconon centers around the world.
-In this long-term drug rehab program, each participant has the time and the guidance to repair the damage done by addiction to mind, body and spirit.
+In this drug rehab program, each participant has the needed guidance to repair the damage done by addiction.

 Also see Effects of Dextromethorphan Abuse